: a perfect storm of action, horror, and B-movie cheese

 - "WHO ARE YA.
 WHAT ARE YA DOIN HERE."

-- Leon says "Someone tried to kill me", when actually Annette was trying to shoot Ada, and Leon jumped into the line of fire.
+- Leon's entire post-gunshot wound diatribe in Claire's B route when she sees him: "Someone tried to kill me", when actually Annette was trying to shoot Ada, and Leon jumped into the line of fire and "Ada went after the sniper" when said "sniper" only had a dinky little handgun and was only a few feet away.

 - The fact that your character still utters a death cry even after their head has been completely dissolved off by an Ivy creature.